Reaemanz/Data-Analysis-Projects-in-Python/README.md

 Projects Included
 Project 1: Advanced Google Trends Data Analysis projects: Resampling and data visualisation Project 2: Google play store app Analytics
+Project 3: Supply Chain Analysis
-Project 3: Predicting House Prices with Linear Regression Project 4: Text Classification with Naive Bayes Installation and Setup
+Project 4: Text Classification with Naive Bayes Installation and Setup
 To run these projects, you will need to have Python and Jupyter Notebook installed on your machine.
 You can install both using the Anaconda distribution.